jpalermo/secrets-sanitizer/README.md

 -v, --verbose
 ```

 You can specify a pattern for secrets.
-Pattern are newline delimted regex.
+Patterns are newline delimted regex.
 If you do not specify your own file: the defaults listed below will be used

 ```
 secret